SpongeBob SquarePants (film series): Plankton: The Movie (2025)

 In June 2024, it was announced that a second SpongeBob spin-off film, following Saving Bikini Bottom: The Sandy Cheeks Movie, was in production.
 Titled Plankton: The Movie, the film would feature Plankton as its lead character and Karen as the villain.
 The series' regular voice cast reprised their roles.
 Dave Needham acted as the film's director, with Mr. Lawrence co-writing the film, alongside Kaz and Chris Viscardi.
 The film was released on Netflix on March 7, 2025.

 Untitled spin-off film

 A third character-focused spin-off film is in development with an intended release on Netflix.

 Short film

 The film centers on SpongeBob during one of his shifts at the Krusty Krab, in which he overuses the restaurant's order up bell, much to the dismay of his irritable co-worker, Squidward.
 Order Up was produced by Nickelodeon Animation Studio in 2011-12 but remained unreleased for several years.
 It was directed by Sean Charmatz, who served as a storyboard director, writer, and artist on the main SpongeBob SquarePants television series.
 Charmatz co-wrote it with series veteran and former showrunner, Paul Tibbitt.
-Tibbet and series creator Stephen Hillenburg were executive producers, and Jennie Monica Hammond is producer.
+Tibbitt and series creator Stephen Hillenburg were executive producers, and Jennie Monica Hammond is producer.
 It released in theaters on July 18, 2025, alongside screenings of Smurfs.